Emergency Management Outreach and Public Education

 - Emergency Preparedness for Special Needs Organizations.

-If you are interested in a presentation or more information on emergency preparedness, contact either Whitney Kazragis or Bruce McFarlane at 571-350-1000, TTY 711.
-If you're interested in the Fairfax County Citizen Corps, please contact Dean Sherick.
+If you are interested in a presentation, more information on emergency preparedness or the Fairfax County Citizen Corps, please contact our office at 571-350-1000, TTY 711.

 Are You Prepared?